hdShang/arxiv-daily/docs/cs-CV/2025-06-30/papers/250623918v3-thinking-with-images-for-multimodal-reasoning-foundations-methods-an.md

 ---
 layout: default
-title: Thinking with Images for Multimodal Reasoning: Foundations, Methods, and Future Frontiers
+title: "Thinking with Images for Multimodal Reasoning: Foundations, Methods, and Future Frontiers"
 ---

 # Thinking with Images for Multimodal Reasoning: Foundations, Methods, and Future Frontiers